howlingsails/react-spring-docker-framework/README.md

 ## Repeatability

-The ability to reproduce the clean development environment on demand
+The ability to reproduce the clean development environment on demand including the infrastructure.

 ## Constant Patching